Dust 514 Open Beta

 As a side note anyone with access to a CFW PS3 and a Vita would you mind testing if multiman makes it possible to play Dust 514 through the Vita?
 Leave the results in the comments or feel free to mail me (Tonakai) on the forums.

 Dust 514 also offers a large amount of customization with Vehicles.
 With regards to the controls it’s very similar to Halo which I love since although I was never a fan of the Halo franchise – I did love the vehicles.
-Much like everything else in Dust 514 these are purchasable, upgradable and just a hell of a lot of fun.
+Much like everything else in Dust 514 these are purchasable, upgradable and just a heck of a lot of fun.
 You can go round in attack buggies, tanks, drop ships and all other types of vehicles that you can customise to your playstyle.

 I would just like to add that I absolutely adore driving around in LAV’s and running people over, or using HAV’s to destroy large groups of players.
 I’ve yet to really look into the dropships, but having gunned in them I can say that it is also incredibly enjoyable.